Today's Articles

 Howard Dodson

-Dodson attended West Chester State College, where he studied social studies and English with an emphasis on secondary education.
-He graduated in 1961 and went on to Villanova University, earning an M.A. in U.S. history and political science in 1963.
+Dodson attended West Chester State College, where he studied social studies and English, emphasizing secondary education.
+He graduated in 1961 and went to Villanova University, earning an M.A. in U.S. history and political science in 1963.
 A year later, Dodson went to Ecuador with the Peace Corps, where he directed credit union education programs for the National Credit Union Federation.

 Dodson has committed his professional life to the retrieval, preservation, interpretation, and dissemination of the history and culture of African and African American peoples.
 Under his guidance, the Schomburg Center has sustained tremendous growth.
 Dodson has been active throughout his life in several other projects.
 He was part of the Black Theology Project Conference held in Cuba, which brought Fidel Castro into the religious community for the first time in decades.
 He has produced several exhibitions and festivals celebrating Black History and African American life.